sca-research/Traces-Serialiser/README.md

 ### Building

-**The library does not need to be built to be used.** This section is only needed for building tests and documentation.
+**The library does not need to be built to be used.** This section is only needed for building tests, language bindings and documentation.

 1) **Create an empty build directory.**

 2) **From the build directory run this command.** This will generate native build files for your platform.
-A specific generator can be specified using the "-G *generator*" flag.
+A specific generator can be specified using the `-G *generator*` flag.
 A [list of generators is available here.]
 (https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html)
 ```
 cmake /path/to/source/directory/